Trump ex-Russia adviser Hill tells U.S. lawmakers to stop promoting 'falsehoods'

 “We are running out of time to stop them,” she said.

-“Needless to say, it’s entirely possible for two separate nations to engage in election meddling at the same time and Republicans believe we should take meddling seriously by all foreign countries, regardless of which campaign is the target,” Nunes said, appearing to embrace the notion of Ukrainian election meddling.
+“Needless to say, it’s entirely possible for two separate nations to engage in election meddling at the same time and Republicans believe we should take meddling seriously by all foreign countries, regardless of which campaign is the target,” Nunes said.

-She said Bolton told her to attend a follow-up meeting at which she heard Sondland say there was an agreement with acting White House Chief of Staff Mick Mulvaney for the meeting.
+She said Bolton told her to attend a follow-up meeting at which she heard Sondland say there was an agreement with Mulvaney for the meeting.
 She said she heard Sondland mention the Ukrainian energy company Burisma, which she considered inappropriate.
-Burisma had Joe Biden’s son, Hunter, on its board.

 After reporting to Bolton what she heard, he told her to go to National Security Council lawyer John Eisenberg.